confluentinc/demo-application-modernization/README.md

 ### Confluent Cloud

 > **Note**: Ensure each step is completed successfully before proceeding to the next one.
+You can use [Confluent Cloud UI](confluent.cloud) to verify the completion of each step.

 1. Clone and enter this repo.